Information Design in the Principal-Agent Problem: Introduction

-Somewhat surprisingly, even though the principal-agent problem with unobserved outcomes has appeared in many previous works, this work is the first to study implementable utility profiles and expected transfers (to the best of our knowledge).
-We show that the flexibility of choosing the information structure is powerful: Every possible \emph{utility profile} that exceeds some natural thresholds for the principal and for the agent can be implemented by some information structure; see Figures~\ref{fig:1} and~\ref{fig:3} for visualization of the implementable utility profiles for risk-neutral and risk-averse agents, respectively.
-Moreover, every action whose welfare exceeds the welfare of the least costly action can be implemented.
-These conditions are necessary and sufficient; thus, we provide a characterization of implementable utility profiles and agent actions.
-This characterization holds for both a risk-neutral agent (Section~\ref{sec:risk-neutral}) and a risk-averse agent (Section~\ref{sec:risk-averse}), but the set of implementable utility pairs under risk-aversion becomes significantly richer.
-Assuming that a certain social planner designs the information structure -- the richness of the sets of implementable actions and utility profiles highlights the power of the social planner.
+Somewhat surprisingly, even though the principal-agent problem with unobserved outcomes has appeared in previous work (see Section~\ref{sec:related} for a detailed discussion of related work), to the best of our knowledge, ours is the first work to study the implementability of utility profiles and expected transfers.
+We show that the flexibility of choosing the information structure is powerful: Every possible utility profile that exceeds some natural thresholds for the principal and agent can be implemented by some information structure; see Figures~\ref{fig:1} and~\ref{fig:3} for a visualization of the implementable utility profiles for risk-neutral and risk-averse agents, respectively.